ARRESTING POLICY PURCHASE DROP-OFF WITH ASSISTED APPROACH FOR ROYAL SUNDARAM

 However, after making the digital insurance products available online, Royal Sundaram was facing drop-off challenge where many customers dropped off at various stages in the policy purchase journey.

-Having been aware of Xerago's Yield Management capability, Royal Sundaram wanted Xerago to arrest drop-off.
+Having been aware of Xerago's Conversion Optimization capability, Royal Sundaram wanted Xerago to arrest drop-off.

 Earlier, Xerago had broken down the long winding policy purchase form to a staggered form in order to improve user experience and reduce cognitive load.

 While this had some effect on arresting the drop-off, it was still not ideal.
 Hence, Xerago decided to build a solution at the application level.
 Having built the digital policies from the scratch, Xerago had deep visibility on the policy purchase journey and fields captured throughout.